PierreRAFFA/wait-until/README.md

 **algorithm**: (optional)
 Can be _constant_, _fibonacci_ or a custom function managed by you.
-To use the native algorithm, first import it.
+To use the native algorithm, first import it from "wait-until-condition/dist/algorithms";

 **onRetry**: (optional)
 Function called on each retry